 If you’ve got a mate going on NCS, we’ll try our very best to get you booked onto the same programme.
-Just drop us an email to firstname.lastname@example.org with their name, live chat us via our website or give us a call on 0800 197 8010.
-Our early summer programmes get booked up quickly, so picking a later date or being flexible will give you the best chance of going with a friend.
-Just remember, whether you come with your bestie or on your own, you’ll make loads of mates (we have hundreds of thousands of happy grads to prove it).
+Just give us a call on 0800 197 8010, live chat us via our website, or drop us an email to firstname.lastname@example.org with their name.
+But be quick!
+Autumn is bound to fill up really fast, so make sure you let us know ASAP and we’ll do all we can.
+And remember, whether you come with your bestie or on your own, you’ll make loads of mates (we have hundreds of thousands of happy grads to prove it).

 WHO RUNS THE PROGRAMME?

-Because we run our programme all over the UK, we partner with some amazing regional experts whose mission it is to deliver the best NCS experience in your area.
-Your local NCS Team will be the ones meticulously planning every little detail to make your summer one to remember.
+Because we run our programme all over the country, we partner with some amazing regional experts whose mission it is to deliver the best NCS experience in your area.
+Your local NCS Team will be the ones meticulously planning every little detail to make your experience one to remember.
 Check out wearencs.com/network-providers to see who operates in your area.

 WHO WILL I BE WITH?

-You’ll be in a team of around 15 other teens from your local area.
+You’ll be in a team of up to 15 other teens from your local area.
 You might recognise the odd face from your school or college, or you might be meeting everyone for the first time.
 That’s the beauty of it – lots of new mates await at NCS!
-You’ll likely join up with others too, for the first two phases.
-So if your friends have signed up for the same dates but aren't in your team of 15, chances are you’ll be staying at the same location.
+We’ll be following all government guidelines regarding social distancing, so group sizes may be subject to change.

 I NEED TO MISS A DAY ON PROGRAMME, IS THIS POSSIBLE?

-You’ll be required to attend the entire programme (and trust us, you won’t want to miss a moment), but we get that this isn’t always possible.
-So if you have any exceptional circumstances – bereavement, illness, serious injury, medical, significant family occasion, your school prom etc – you’ll need to discuss these with your local NCS team as soon as possible to see what steps can be taken.
+It’s best that you do attend the entire programme (and trust us, you won’t want to miss a moment), but we get that this isn’t always possible.
+So if you have any exceptional circumstances – bereavement, illness, serious injury, medical, significant family occasion, etc – you’ll need to discuss these with your local NCS team as soon as possible to see what steps can be taken.

 WILL I MAKE FRIENDS?

 Yes!
-Why so confident?
-We have thousands of stories of young people going it alone on NCS, and leaving with newfound mates they were so grateful to meet.
+Why are we so confident?
+Well, we have thousands of stories of young people going it alone on NCS, and leaving with newfound mates they were so grateful to meet.
 So don’t be worried about not knowing anyone – most will be in the same boat.

 HOW OLD DO I NEED TO BE TO GO ON NCS?

 NCS is designed for 16 and 17 year olds.
-Saying that, you can go this summer as a 15-year-old, as long as you turn sweet 16 on or by 31 August 2020.
+Saying that, as long as you turned 16 by 31 August 2020, you can take part.
 If you have already turned 18 by this date, you unfortunately won’t be eligible.
 Sorry, folks.